cockpit-project/cockpit-project.github.io/external/bots/README.md

 progress and at the end there will be links to commits with the new images.
 You can then include these commits into the pull request in any way you like.

+### Updating CI to a new Fedora release

+`TEST_OS_DEFAULT` is usually set to the latest (stable) Fedora released, used as default OS for test VMs.

+1. If this is a new image, add `_manual` test contexts for the new image to `lib/testmap.py`, and land that into `main`.
+2. Create a PR that updates `TEST_OS_DEFAULT` in `lib/constants.py`, and trigger all tests for that image there.

+#### Fedora testing image

+The `fedora-testing` image is a Fedora image with updates-testing enabled, the version of the image is determined by what the `fedora-testing.bootstrap` symlink points too.

+To update the Fedora version used:

+1. Update the `fedora-testing.bootstrap` symlink to the latest Fedora release.
+2. Update the naughty symlink `naughty/fedora-testing` to the latest Fedora release.
+3. Create a new PR and refresh the image.

+#### Fedora CoreOS

+The Fedora CoreOS image is updated to a new Fedora release out of our control, when this occurs:

+1. Update the naughty symlink `naughty/fedora-coreos` to the release CoreOS uses.
+2. Update `OSTREE_BUILD_IMAGE` to point to the Fedora release CoreOS uses.

+####  Pixel tests

+The pixel tests used in Cockpit projects use `test/reference-image` to determine what image to run the pixel tests on.

+1. Create a PR which updates `test/reference-image`.
+2. Update the pixel tests if required.